akerikwadidi12221/newsasan/README.md

 - `/products/` list of products
 - `/products/<id>/` single product details

+## Admin Features

+The Django admin panel is configured with several advanced options:

+- Category management uses **django-mptt** for a tree view with drag & drop
+- Products include inline editing for images, variants and specifications
+- Orders show order items inline and include an action to mark them as sent

 ## Adding a Django App
 Create a new folder under `buildmart-online/backend/` and add it to `INSTALLED_APPS` in `buildmart/settings/base.py`.